ietf-teep/architecture/draft-ietf-teep-architecture.md

 exists in the package as a shared library (.so or .dll).
 The Untrusted Application loads the TA into an SGX enclave when the Untrusted Application needs the TA.
 This organization makes it easy to maintain compatibility between the Untrusted Application and the TA, since they are updated together.
-It is entirely possible to create an Untrusted Application that loads an external TA into an SGX enclave and use that TA (Case 3).
+It is entirely possible to create an Untrusted Application that loads an external TA into an SGX enclave, and use that TA (Case 3).
 In this case, the Untrusted Application would require a reference to an external file or download such a file dynamically, place the contents of the file into memory, and load that as a TA.
 Obviously, such file or downloaded content must be properly formatted